bob-gray/serviceberry/README.md

 service.catch(onError);
 service.use(require("some/middleware/logger"));

+...

 service.start();

-...
 ```

 Routing
 -------
 Using Serviceberry builds a service tree.
-Starting with a trunk - branches and leaves
+Starting with a trunk - branches and leaves are added.
+Middleware
-are added.
-Middleware can be injected at any stage.
-Each incoming request walks the tree to create
+can be injected at any point.
+Each incoming request walks the tree to create a queue of handlers.
+Each matching branch
-a queue of handlers.
-All handlers (middleware, catches and endpoint implementations) have the
+builds onto the queue.
+All handlers (middleware, catches and endpoint implementations) have the same signature
-same signature `(request, response)` and each handler has equal opportunity to control the
+`(request, response)` and each handler has equal opportunity to control the request - one after another.
-request and response.

-Handler queues are cummulative.
-Each matching branch builds onto the queue.
-If an error occurs
-while executing the queue it will be caught and fallback to the nearest catch.
+All handlers must implement [useable](#useable-objectfunction) and must exercise control in one of the following ways.

+  1. Return a promise (any thennable should work).
+  2. Return something other than `false` that is not thennable.
+  3. Return nothing and call `request.proceed()`.
+  4. Return nothing and call `response.send(options)`.
+  5. Return nothing and call `request.fail(error)`.
+  6. Throw an error.
+  7. Return `false`.

+These action will result in one of three possible outcomes.
+Each handler has exactly one opportunity to exercise control.
+Once action has been taken, control is transferred away from the handler.

+  1. Proceed with the request (typical for middleware).
+  2. Complete the request and send a response to the client (typical for endpoint implementation).
+  3. Failure encountered - fallback to a catch.

+Throwing an error, returning `false`, returning and promise that is rejected or calling `response.fail(error)` are
+all functionally equivalent.
+They will all result in control falling back to the nearest catch handler.
 Errors are
-available in the catch hander as `request.error`.
+available in catch handers as `request.error`.
+If no catch handler is found the request will be terminated.

-Each handler in the queue must call `request.proceed()` to invoke the next handler or
-`response.send()` or `request.fail()` to end the request.
-Request `proceed()` and `fail()`
+Returning a resolved promise, returning anything other than `false` or a thennable, or calling `request.proceed()` are
+all functionally equivalent.
+They will all result in control moving to the next handler in the queue.
+If the queue is
+empty proceeding with the request will result in an error.

+Calling `response.send(options)` will complete the request and send the response to the client.

+`request.proceed()`, `request.fail(error)` and `response.send(options)` are not required to be called with context so
-are bound to the request internally so the can be called passed as callbacks - such as
+they can safely be passed as callbacks - such as `.then(request.proceed, request.fail)`.
-`.then(request.proceed).catch(request.fail)`.
-Once one of these methods is called, control
-is passed to the next handler which becomes the new request "owner".
-Only the current handler
-has a reference to the active request and response instances.
-Each handler is passed unique request
-and response instances (shallow copies).

 Auto Error Statuses
 -------------------